N0t3-c00lkid/Turboclient/README.md

 you can check the .sb3 file
-(disclaimer: if u didnt do one of the steps, the program might wont working properly) (disclaimer: the program itself might be crappy too cuz i havent tested it yet)
+(disclaimer: if u didnt do one of the steps, the program might wont working properly) (disclaimer: the program itself might be crappy too cuz i havent tested it yet) (if u saw that i updated this file, im gonna change .zip to a normal folder so i edit this)